jeremymaya/google-it-automation-with-python/crash-course-on-python/week-one/README.md

 ---

-## Course Introduction
-This course will teach the following:
-* Learn to write simple programs in Python and understand their role in automation
-* How Python interacts with the operating system
-* How to use Git and GitHub to manage versions of the code
-* Troubleshooting and debugging techniques to find and solve the root cause of problems in IT infrastructure
-* Automating at scale to deploy configuration management on a fleet of either physical or virtual machines running in the Cloud
-* Complete a final project designed to solve tasks that you might encounter in real-world IT settings

----

 ## Introduction to Programming
 ### What is programming?
 At a basic level, a computer program is a recipe of instructions that tells your computer what to do.
 When you write a program, you create a step by step recipe of what needs to be done to complete a task and when your computer executes the program it reads what you wrote and follows your instructions to the letter.